rs-kellogg/krs-KLCworkflow-cookbook/docs/copilot.md

 ![Github Copilot Uses](./images/github-copilot-uses.png)

+- Code completion: Copilot can suggest code completions as you type
+    * use the `Tab` key to accept a suggestion
+    * use the `Esc` key to dismiss a suggestion
+    * use `Cmd-Right` to incrementally accept a suggestion

-- Code completion: Copilot can suggest entire lines or blocks of code inline
+- Code chat inline: Copilot can suggest entire lines or blocks of code inline
     * use the `Cmd-I` shortcut to insert a suggestion
     * use `/` to insert pre-defined prompts (e.g. `/fix`, `/explain`, `/test`, `/doc`)
     * works in code files, noteooks, and terminal